ave17/password-strength-checker/README.md

-This is just a project to enhance my python skills and understanding the code flow of an app better.
+This is just a small project to enhance my python skills and understanding of the code flow.